POSH

 Deleting too early can remove the only evidence you have.

-Step 4 — Preserve the evidence
+Step 4 — Preserve safe evidence

 You are not trying to make a perfect case file.
 You are trying to stop key details disappearing.